Achiaga10/I2CS_Ex2/README.md

 ## Map.java
 ### Description
-This file is responsible for creating new Map objet
+This file is responsible for creating new Map object
 ### Main functions

 - _fill(Pixel2D xy, int new_v, boolean cyclic)_ - Fill all connected Pixels with xy with same color as xy, Returns Number of filled Pixels.